kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1901 March</span> Through an elaborate ruse involving dancing clowns from Macabebe, Pampanga, US forces capture Aguinaldo, who proclaims he was on the Americans’ side all along.

-- <span class=year>1907</span> Americans trick Macario Sakay and his heavy metal band Tagalog Republic to perform in Cavite, and arrest all members when they can't play kundiman songs.
+- <span class=year>1907</span> Americans trick Macario Sakay and his heavy metal band Tagalog Republic into performing in Cavite, and arrest all members when they can't play kundiman songs.
 Sakay is eventually hanged and buried with his beloved Kirk Hammett signature ESP guitar.

 - <span class=year>1908</span> University of the Philippines is established in Manila.
 The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the US-Aguinaldo dictatorship!
 Asia for Asians!"